 - Ensure that if children and young persons are taken away for the day or night, they always are accompanied by a male and female member of staff.

-- Be an excellent role model; this includes not smoking or drinking alcohol in the company of young people.
+- Be an excellent role model; this includes not smoking , using appropriate language, and not drinking alcohol in the company of young people.